tinybirdco/tinybird-org-metrics-exporter/README.md

     bearer_token: '<admin-user-token>'  # From an Organization admin
 ```

-In case you use a different setup such as Datadog + OpenMetrics, you can use the following configuration:
+If you use a different setup, such as Datadog + OpenMetrics, you can use the following configuration:

 ```yaml
 instances: